-Mary E. Evans, Ph.D.
+Mary E. Evans, PhD., RN, FAAN

-Janie Canty-Mitchell, PhD.
+Janie Canty-Mitchell, PhD., RN

 sexually transmitted infections, adolescent girls, communication systems, social cognitive theory, media

 Human Immunodeficiency Virus and Acquired Immune Deficiency Syndrome (HIV/AIDS) is a national priority for several reasons including its endemic/pandemic status and economic demand.
 Adolescents 15 to 24 years old who are sexually active acquire nearly half of all new Sexually Transmitted Infections (STIs).
 Recent findings from the Centers of Disease Control (CDC) have documented increased teen birth rates, escalating births to unwed mothers, and STIs ascribed to one in four adolescent females, are reasons to enhance effective prevention efforts.